Cicadas Lifespan: How Long Do Cicadas Live?

 Some cicadas are only adults for a few weeks, enough time to lay more eggs and begin their species again.

-Cicadas are a unique bug capable of living over a decade underground.
-That is unheard of for many bugs, especially bugs like locusts.
-While locusts may share some similarities to cicadas, their life cycle is much shorter: they only live a matter of months!
+Cicadas are a unique insect capable of living for over a decade underground.
+That is unheard of for many insects, especially for bugs like locusts.
+While locusts may share some similarities to cicadas, their lifecycle is much shorter: they only live a matter of months!

-Locusts are also more pesky than cicadas given their ability to eat plant matter.
-While cicadas prefer to drink the liquid from plant roots and leaves, locusts consume entire plants with their little mouths.
+Locusts are also more pesky than cicadas, given their ability to eat plant matter.
+While cicadas prefer to drink the liquid from plant roots and leaves, locusts consume entire plants.

 This is why locusts are hated by many gardeners and farmers: their ability to feed in a large swarm leaves crops dead and eaten in a matter of minutes.
 Cicadas do not feed in this manner, preferring to eat below the surface.

 While cicadas lay a decent number of eggs in their brief life, locusts lay even more.
-They are capable of laying up to one thousand eggs per female, and they choose to keep their eggs on the ground rather than in the relative safety of the trees.
+A female locust can lay between 50 and 200 eggs per batch and may lay several batches in her lifetime, totaling several hundred eggs, and they choose to keep their eggs on the ground rather than in the relative safety of the trees.

 About the Author